Betterment/test_track_rails_client/README.md

 class User
   include TestTrack::Model

-  link_test_track :myapp_user_id, :id # :id is a method name on User instances which returns the id of the user. end
+  link_test_track :myapp_user_id, :id # `id` is a method on User instances which is what we're using as the identifier value in this example. end
 ```